Maternal Mental Health

 What is Maternal Mental Health?

 Depression and anxiety are the most common complication of childbirth.
-In fact, one eight Utah women, according to the Pregnancy Risk Assessment Monitoring System (PRAMS), are affected by postpartum depression, and one in three Utah women will experience either depression during pregnancy, anxiety during pregnancy, or postpartum depression.
+In fact, one in eight Utah women, according to the Pregnancy Risk Assessment Monitoring System (PRAMS), are affected by postpartum depression, and one in three Utah women will experience either depression during pregnancy, anxiety during pregnancy, or postpartum depression.

-What are Symptoms and Risk Factors?
+What are the Symptoms and Risk Factors?

 Although any woman (or man!) can experience postpartum depression, people who have the following are at a higher risk: